MingkunLishigure/SiCL/README.md

-MaskCL focuses on a novel task: unsupervised clothes changing person re-identification.
+MaskCL focuses on a novel task: **unsupervised clothes changing person re-identification**.

-We have achieved remarkably outstanding results, and to the best of our knowledge, this is the first work of its kind in the domain of clothes changing person re-identification.
+We have achieved remarkably outstanding results, and to the best of our knowledge, **this is the first work of its kind in the domain of clothes changing person re-identification**.

 We warmly welcome and encourage fellow researchers to engage in enlightening discussions and exchanges on this topic!